Factibly/factibly/fc-web/README.md

 ## Frameworks and Libraries

-This project utilizes the following frameworks and libraries:
+We utilize the following frameworks and libraries:

 - React &ndash; simplifies front-end development
 - Redux &ndash; provides a predictable state container